Smoking: Psychology

 Most tobacco smokers begin during adolescence or early adulthood.
 Smoking has elements of risk-taking and rebellion, which often appeal to young people.
 The presence of high-status models and peers may also encourage smoking.
 Because teenagers are influenced more by their peers than by adults, attempts by parents, schools, and health professionals at preventing people from trying cigarettes are not always successful.

 Smokers often report that cigarettes help relieve feelings of stress.
 However, the stress levels of adult smokers are slightly higher than those of nonsmokers.
 Adolescent smokers report increasing levels of stress as they develop regular patterns of smoking, and smoking cessation leads to reduced stress.
 Far from acting as an aid for mood control, nicotine dependency seems to exacerbate stress.
 This is confirmed in the daily mood patterns described by smokers, with normal moods during smoking and worsening moods between cigarettes.
 Thus, the apparent relaxant effect of smoking only reflects the reversal of the tension and irritability that develop during nicotine depletion.
 Dependent smokers need nicotine to remain feeling normal.

 In the mid-20th century psychologists such as Hans Eysenck developed a personality profile for the typical smoker of that period; extraversion was associated with smoking, and smokers tended to be sociable, impulsive, risk taking, and excitement-seeking individuals.
-Although personality and social factors may make people likely to smoke, the actual habit is a function of operant conditioning.
-During the early stages, smoking provides pleasurable sensations (because of its action on the dopamine system) and thus serves as a source of positive reinforcement.
-After an individual has smoked for many years, the avoidance of withdrawal symptoms and negative reinforcement become the key motivations.
-Like all addictive substances, the amount of exposure required to become dependent on nicotine can vary from person to person.

 In terms of the Big Five personality traits, research has found smoking to be correlated with lower levels of agreeableness and conscientiousness, as well as higher levels of extraversion and neuroticism.